-Our high-quality science education at Holy Family Catholic Primary School aims to provide all learners with the foundations for understanding the world through the specific disciplines of biology, physics and chemistry, as well as develop a sense of excitement and curiosity about natural phenomena within every pupil.
+Our high-quality, knowledge-based science education at Holy Family Catholic Primary School aims to provide all learners with the foundations for understanding the world through the specific disciplines of biology, physics and chemistry, as well as develop a sense of excitement and curiosity about natural phenomena within every pupil.

 Our curriculum aims to give purposeful learning opportunities that build on children’s prior learning.
 Children should be taught through enquiry based learning, where they are given time to investigate, prove and justify theories and reasons.

 Science links in with other school intents; working independently and collaboratively and trying new experiences.

 In Year 4, the children have started learning about Sound.
 In today's lesson, the children were learning about what Sound is.
 The children completed some excellent work in their books and in groups, they went around the school to investigate different sounds in different areas.
 For example, outside the classroom, the hall and the playground.